 - Standard glossary of medical and insurance terms

-- When a new SBC must be provided and availability of electronic versions
+They must explain: when a new SBC must be provided, and how to access electronic versions

-- Issuing responsibilities for plans including more than one insurer and 3rd party vendors
+- Issuing responsibilities for plans including more than 1 insurer and 3rd party vendor

 U.S.-issued expatriate plans are exempt from the requirement to provide SBCs.